 Have Your Say On The Taxation (Annual Rates For 2023-24, Multinational Tax, And Remedial Matters) Bill

-The Chairperson of the Finance and Expenditure Committee has called for submissions on the Taxation (Annual Rates for 2023-24, Multinational Tax, and Remedial Matters) Bill.
+The Finance and Expenditure Committee has extended the closing for submissions on the Taxation (Annual Rates for 2023-24, Multinational Tax, and Remedial Matters) Bill.

 The bill is an omnibus bill that would amend several Acts, including the Goods and Services Tax Act 1985, the Income Tax Act 2007, the Tax Administration Act 1994, and the KiwiSaver Act 2006.